Generic name: tacrolimus (oral/injection) [ ta-KROE-li-mus ]

 What should I avoid while taking tacrolimus?

-Do not receive a "live" vaccine while using tacrolimus, or you could develop a serious infection.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Avoid receiving a "live" vaccine.
+The vaccine may not work as well while you are using tacrolimus.
+Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Grapefruit may interact with tacrolimus and lead to unwanted side effects.
-Avoid the use of grapefruit products.
+Grapefruit may interact with tacrolimus and cause side effects.
+Avoid consuming grapefruit products.

 What other drugs will affect tacrolimus?

-Tacrolimus can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).
+Tacrolimus can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, high blood pressure, or pain or arthritis (including Advil, Motrin, and Aleve).

 Tell your doctor about all your current medicines.
 Many drugs can affect tacrolimus, especially: